Travel Packing for Women: 10 Expert Tips to Pack Light

 7. Never put any of these in your checked luggage…

-Prescription medicine, travel documents, and valuable jewelry.
+Never put prescription medicine, travel documents, or valuable jewelry in your checked luggage.
 Keep them with you at all times!

 Leaving any of these items in a checked bag can be a recipe for disaster!
 I usually avoid this possibility entirely by traveling only with a carry on bag, but even then, there are times when carry-on bags are gate-checked – meaning you can’t keep tabs on it.
 So do yourself a favor and keep this stuff in a bag that will be WITH YOU – like under the seat in front of you.